MBC TV: History

-The Seoul Private Broadcasting Corporation was established on 21 February 1961.
-On 22 June 1966, the company received a broadcasting license from the government and started broadcasting on terrestrial television on 8 August 1969, with a 20-minute opening ceremony at 6pm.
+The Seoul Private Broadcasting Corporation was established in 1961.
+In 1966, the company received a broadcasting license from the government, and in 1969 it started broadcasting on terrestrial television.
 Its first drama, Lovers of the Sun, came on air the following day.
 At the time of its launch, South Korea had 200,000 registered television sets.
-Unlike the Tongyang Broadcasting Company, MBC opened during the military regime of Park Chung-hee and had more restrictions, aligning its interests and programming with the ruling government.
+Unlike the Tongyang Broadcasting Company, MBC opened during the military regime of Park Chung-hee and had more restrictions, aligning its interests and programming with the government's.
 The channel broadcast using the HLAC-TV callsign, with output set at 2kW video and 500W aural, on VHF channel 11 in Seoul, from 6am to midnight.

-On its second day on air, MBC started airing the Famous Weekend Movies slot, which ended on 29 October 2010 due to the proliferation of cable television.
-The slot in its last few years mainly aired Korean movies in late night slots.
+On its second day on air, MBC started airing the Famous Weekend Movies slot, which ended in 2010 due to the proliferation of cable television.
+During its last few years this late night slot mainly aired Korean movies.
 The new network quickly started producing daily dramas; with three television networks available, the ratings competition intensified.
-On 1 August 1970, Namyang Broadcasting launched, bringing MBC to Jeju.
+In 1970, Namyang Broadcasting launched, bringing MBC to Jeju Province.

-On 5 October 1970, MBC Newsdesk was launched as the network's newscast.
+In 1970, MBC Newsdesk was launched.
 MBC expanded its reach nationwide that same year.
-A year later, on 10 January 1971, the names of all regional broadcasters were merged under the MBC brand.
-On 22 December 1980 (initially scheduled for January 1981), MBC began colour transmission from its station in Seoul, alongside KBS2, subsequently expanding colour transmission to nationwide coverage on 1 January 1981.
-On April 1, 1983, it started broadcasting in Cheongju (MBC Cheongju).
-In October 1984, it removed daily dramas from its schedule.
+A year later, the names of all regional broadcasters were merged under the MBC brand.
+In 1980 MBC began colour transmission from its station in Seoul, alongside KBS2, subsequently expanding colour transmission to nationwide coverage in 1981.
+In 1983, it started broadcasting in Cheongju City (MBC Cheongju).
+In 1984 it removed daily dramas from its schedule.

-Together with its main rivals KBS and SBS, MBC TV began full-scale daytime broadcasting on 1 December 2005.
-It began broadcasting 24 hours a day on 1 January 2013 but discontinued fulltime broadcasting on 30 December 2017.
-As of 4 August 2014, the channel news program began to be broadcast from the new television station located in Sangam, and from 1 September of that same year, the channel began to produce all the programs in the new studios.
+Together with its main rivals KBS and SBS, MBC TV began full-scale daytime broadcasting in 2005.
+It began broadcasting 24 hours a day in 2013, but discontinued such fulltime broadcasting in 2017.
+From 2014 the channel's news program was broadcast from a new television station located in Sangam, and that same year, the channel began to produce all its programs in the new studios.